 - Conjunctival lesions (pigmented, squamous tumours and other tumours).

-- Red eye - usually generalised, often bilateral.
+- Red eye, which is usually generalised, often bilateral.

-- Irritation, grittiness and discomfort; significant pain suggests alternative diagnoses.
+- Irritation, grittiness and discomfort are typical; significant pain suggests alternative diagnoses.

-- Discharge - may be watery, mucoid, sticky or purulent depending on the cause.
+- Discharge, which may be watery, mucoid, sticky or purulent depending on the cause.

-- Visual acuity unaltered - in conjunctivitis any alteration in vision should be minimal, related to tearing and discharge blurring the visual field; consider differential diagnosis if there is any significant visual loss.
+- Visual acuity should be unaltered.
+Any alteration in vision relates to tearing and discharge blurring the visual field; consider differential diagnosis if there is true reduction in acuity.